OCA/l10n-portugal/l10n_pt_stock_invoicexpress/readme/DESCRIPTION.rst

 **UPDATE November/2021:**

 Deliveries:

-- Added support to the different document types:
-  Transport ("Guia de Transporte") and Shipment ("Guia de Remessa").
+- Added support to the different document types, Transport ("Guia de Transporte") and Shipment ("Guia de Remessa").
   The default document type is set on the Operation Type.

 - Changed the line description to be the Product name, instead of the original Sales Order description, so that it uses the most up to date product description.

 - Added tax details to the document lines.